tgraupmann/ChromaDiscordApp/README.md

 Use the device `Reset` button to reset a `Chroma` animation back to the default for the selected `Discord` event.

 ![image_12](images/image_12.png)

+# Support

+Support is available on Discord, you can reach me at "Tim Graupmann#0611".